Chartier v Chartier

 Chartier v Chartier, 1999 1 S.C.R.
 242 is a leading Canadian case decided by the Supreme Court of Canada on the legal role of step parents in a marriage.
 The Court held that a step parent who is found to be in loco parentis cannot unilaterally withdraw from the family relationship.

 Background

 In 1991, Gerald Chartier married to Sharon Chartier, with whom he had been in a relationship since 1989, and with whom he had a daughter, Jeena, who was born a year prior.
 At the time of their marriage, Sharon also had a second daughter, Jessica, from a previous relationship.
 Gerald had helped care for the child and took on the role a father.
 The couple "discussed, but did not proceed with, the husband’s adoption of Jessica[,]" though they "did amend Jessica’s birth registration to indicate, falsely, that the husband was Jessica’s natural father and to change her name to his."
-In May of 1992, the couple separated, and did so permanently the following September after briefly reconciling.
-In March of 1994, a consent judgment under Manitoba's Family Maintenance Act determined that both daughters were "children of the marriage" and granted Gerald access to them.
+In May 1992, the couple separated, and did so permanently the following September after briefly reconciling.
+In March 1994, a consent judgment under Manitoba's Family Maintenance Act determined that both daughters were "children of the marriage" and granted Gerald access to them.